ajSeadler/ajSeadler/README.md

 ## **About Me**

-I'm passionate about unraveling the intricacies of challenging problems, transforming abstract concepts into practical solutions, and architecting applications that seamlessly balance robustness and scalability.
-My journey in the world of coding has been driven by curiosity and a love for creating meaningful solutions.
+Hi!
+My name is Anthony but most people call me AJ.
+My journey in the world of coding has been driven by curiosity and a love for creating meaningful software.
 I have hands-on experience with both front-end and back-end technologies, allowing me to navigate seamlessly through the entire development process.

 ## **Tech Stack**